-To create official rosters and/or player passes, teams must be approved in Demosphere.
+To create official rosters and/or player passes, teams must be approved in PlayMetrics.

-- Recreational teams may be approved by the club.
-If there are player exceptions, a recreational team will have to be approved by your district registrar.
-Allowable exceptions include overage recreational players, recreational and competitive teams who do not meet roster minimum or maximum numbers, and recreational players who play up more than two age groups. - Competitive teams are approved by your district.
-Most competitive teams can be approved at the district level; however, some teams may need State Office approval. - Any team approval questions should be directed to your district registrar.
+- All rosters are automatically approved when complying with preset roster workflow. - If there are player exceptions, a recreational team must be approved by WYSA.
+Allowable exceptions include overage recreational players, recreational and competitive teams who

+- do not meet roster minimum or maximum numbers, and recreational players who play up more than two age groups. - Competitive team player exceptions must be approved by WYSA.
+WYSA leagues that allow player exceptions are: NWCL, SECL, SWCL, and Youth Academy. - o Any team approval questions should be directed to the WYSA Competitions Manager.

-Competitive Player
+Player Registration to Team Approval

-Player registers to club
+Player registers to club OR club import